Managing Dog Warts

-Dogs acquire the papillomavirus when they come into contact with an infected dog.
-Young dogs (less than two years old) are particularly susceptible because their immune system isn't mature enough to fight off the infection.
+How Do Dogs Contract Warts?Dogs acquire the papillomavirus when they come into contact with an infected dog.
+Pups under two years old are still in their puppy developmental stages.
+Therefore, they are particularly susceptible because their immune system isn't mature enough to fight off the infection.
 After a dog has been exposed to the virus, it takes about one to two months for the warts to appear.
-Dog-to-dog transmission is common, but the virus can't be acquired from (or spread to) other animals.
-You're in no danger of catching warts from your dog, either—canine papillomavirus can't infect humans.
+Dog-to-dog transmission is common, but the virus can't be acquired from (or spread to) other types of animals.
+You're in no danger of catching warts from your pooch, either; canine papillomavirus can't infect humans.

 What Are the Side Effects of Warts?Warts are generally harmless and probably won't bother your dog, but they could cause some degree of discomfort if they show up on the eyes or mouth.
 In rare cases, warts located deep in the throat can make swallowing or breathing difficult.
 Dog wart bleeding is a common side effect of canine papillomavirus caused by pressure on the affected area.
 Although bleeding may not result in pain, it could lead to an infection and may require professional treatment.
 Contact your veterinarian for advice if you notice a bleeding dog wart.

 What Should I Do If My Dog Gets Warts?Treatment for dog warts usually isn't necessary.
 They typically disappear once your pet's immune system builds a defense against the virus.
 This process may take five months or longer, so don't expect the warts to disappear as quickly as they emerged.

 Even though most warts don't warrant a trip to the vet, it's a good idea to keep an eye on them.
 Check warts regularly for signs of irritation, bleeding, or interference with your pooch's activities as you wait for them to regress.
 If you spot any of these problems, consult your veterinarian for treatment recommendations.